 Low Energy Levels

-Low energy levels can also adversely effect your ability to act immediately and lead to procrastination.
+Low energy levels can also adversely affect your ability to act immediately and lead to procrastination.
 When suffering from low energy you will not feel like completing any task.
-On paper reading this may seem like a no-brainer.
+On paper reading, this may seem like a no-brainer.
 The problem is we don’t always recognize that we are run down.
 If we do we don’t understand the reasons why low energy has occurred.